supermensa/supermensa.github.io/markdown/profile.md

 **The reality is** that most companies are still working in the slipstream of past trends and the bad habits are getting in the way of the future.

+>  It's not what you've done that matters, but what keeps you going

 What would make me happy is to redefine what - and who - software are made for – by rethinking interfaces as both complicated configurations to what is unique to your work process, we should also treat it with the simplicity of using a hammer.
 I believe it is possible to enter such a magical space, where great work can happen and tools do start to adapt to _how we are working_.

 **To observe and prototype**